tech-med/medlearnity.com/src/content/blog/ut-blanditiis-ut-dol/index.md

 ---

-title: "What To Know About NBME Free Self-Assessments"
+title: 'What To Know About NBME Free Self-Assessments'
 pubDate: 2020-06-19
 categories:
-  - "comlex"
+  - 'comlex'
-  - "internal-medicine-board-exam"
+  - 'internal-medicine-board-exam'
-  - "medlearnity-news"
+  - 'medlearnity-news'
-  - "shelf-exams"
+  - 'shelf-exams'
-  - "study-schedule"
+  - 'study-schedule'
-  - "usmle-step-3"
+  - 'usmle-step-3'
-description: "Seven NBME free practice exams are now available to help students work on applying their medical knowledge to practical clinical scenarios in testtaking fo"
+description: 'Seven NBME free practice exams are now available to help students work on applying their medical knowledge to practical clinical scenarios in testtaking fo'
 ---

 Seven NBME **free** practice exams are now available to help students work on applying their medical knowledge to practical clinical scenarios in test-taking form.
 These **free NBME Self-Assessments are available through September 30, 2020** and are essential for preparing for the USMLE Step exams**.** They are intended to help students continue to sharpen their knowledge during the **testing delays arising from the COVID-19 pandemic**.